Evidence-Based Technology

 Typically higher during relaxation and lower during anxiety.

-MindChat watch-point → Sustained alpha drop may correlate with rising stress4.
+MindChat watch-point → Sustained alpha drop may correlate with rising stress.

 Beta (13-30 Hz)